About birth in private hospitals

 Pregnancy and birth complications: how they’re handled at private hospitals

 Obstetricians have special skills to manage difficulties and complications during pregnancy and birth.
 They’re also trained to deal with emergency situations – for example, emergency caesareans.
 Some women choose private pregnancy care with an obstetrician for these reasons.

 But private hospitals don’t always have medical facilities for more intensive or complex care needs.
-Some women with previous or current complications decide to plan their births at public maternity hospitals with more facilities.
+For this reason, it’s recommended that women with previous or expected complications plan their birth at public maternity hospitals with more facilities.

-If you go into very premature labour or you or your baby have serious health problems, you might be taken to a public hospital with a neonatal intensive care unit (NICU) or a special care nursery (SCN) for premature or sick babies.
+If you’re booked to go to a private hospital but you go into very premature labour or you or your baby have serious health problems, you might be taken to a public hospital with a neonatal intensive care unit (NICU) or a special care nursery (SCN) for premature or sick babies.
 Some private hospitals have SCNs, but they don’t usually have NICUs.
 If your obstetrician has an agreement with the hospital you’re transferred to, they might be able to continue your labour and birth care in that hospital.

 Sometimes you’ll be well enough to go home after a complicated birth, but your baby might need to stay in the NICU or SCN.